-Depression Therapy Specialist in Fresno
+Psychologists Specializing in Depression Treatment in Fresno

 This can become particularly hard for a person whose life is so demanding where taking a breather is unimaginable.
 Too many people rely on you in both your professional and personal lives where it feels like you don’t even have time to get your thoughts together.
-This type of stress can lead a person to feeling depressed, overwhelmed and ultimately you will experience burnout.
+This type of stress can lead a person to feeling depressed, overwhelmed and ultimately will lead burnout.

 You may find yourself: